CuckooDuo/CuckooDuo/cpu/README.md

 ## Datasets

-Datasets used in CPU experiments can be downloaded from the links below.
+Datasets used in RDMA experiments can be find or downloaded as described in `workload/`.
 After downloading, modify the corresponding configuration in `main.cpp` line 17.

-*links*

 ## How to run

 ### Build

-First, download the datasets from the above links.
+First, get the datasets like described above.
 Modify `inputFilePath` in `main.cpp` line 17 to specify which dataset to be used.

 Then, compile the main.cpp with the following command.